 Payment Receiver Router is triggered and the payment payload is sent to ComplyAdvantage for analysis.

-Transactions are monitored using a comprehensive ruleset defined in ComplyAdvantage, which monitors organizational data based on suspicious activity patterns – stopping high-risk transactions as they occur.
-After payment analysis, ComplyAdvantage responds with the results of the alert rules: either with
+Transactions are monitored using a comprehensive rule-set defined in ComplyAdvantage, which monitors organizational data based on suspicious activity patterns and stops high-risk transactions as they occur.
+After the payment analysis, ComplyAdvantage responds with the results of the alert rules, either with

 Accepted payment is allowed to proceed for further processing, a

 Suspended payments are held for review in ComplyAdvantage.
 If an alert triggered by a payment is